Custom Errors

 ⮳ trait.

-use thiserror::Error; #[derive(Error, Debug)] pub enum DataStoreError { // A Display impl is generated for your error if you provide // #[error("...")] messages on the struct or each variant of your enum #[error("data store disconnected")] Disconnect(#[from] std::io::Error), /* A From impl is generated for * each variant containing * a #[from] attribute. */ #[error("the data for key `{0}` is not available")] Redaction(String), #[error("invalid header (expected {expected:?}, found {found:?})")] InvalidHeader { expected: String, found: String }, #[error("unknown data store error")] Unknown, #[error(transparent)] // Forward the source and Display methods straight through to an // underlying error without adding an additional message.
-Other(#[from] anyhow::Error), } fn main() -> Result<(), Box<dyn std::error::Error>> { // Return an error: Err(DataStoreError::Unknown)?; Ok(()) }
+// Import the `Error` derive macro from the `thiserror` crate. use thiserror::Error; /// Define a custom error type `DataStoreError` using the `thiserror` crate. /// The `Error` derive macro automatically implements the `std::error::Error` /// trait. #[derive(Error, Debug)] pub enum DataStoreError { // A `Display` impl is generated for your error if you provide // #[error("...")] messages on the struct or each variant of your enum. #[error("data store disconnected")] Disconnect(#[from] std::io::Error), /* A `From` impl is generated for * each variant containing * a #[from] attribute. */ #[error("the data for key `{0}` is not available")] Redaction(String), #[error("invalid header (expected {expected:?}, found {found:?})")] InvalidHeader { expected: String, found: String }, #[error("unknown data store error")] Unknown, #[error(transparent)] // Forward the source and Display methods straight through to an // underlying error without adding an additional message.
+Other(#[from] anyhow::Error), } fn main() -> Result<(), Box<dyn std::error::Error>> { // For demonstration purposes, return an error of type // `DataStoreError::Unknown`.
+Err(DataStoreError::Unknown)?; Ok(()) }

 The #[error(...)]